Pain After Vaccination in Babies – Tips to Ease It

 6. Opt for a Painless Injection

 Painless injections or an acellular vaccine, as opposed to whole-cell vaccines, cause no symptoms and little or no pain, as they come with fewer antigens.
-You can ask your doctor if this option is available and decide if you would prefer going for it.
+You can ask your doctor if this option is available and decide if you would prefer to go for it.

 7. Check for Combination Shots